-Qualified undergraduate students outline and spend a minimum of twentyfive clock hours per quarter hour on a problem.
-Two copies of a wellwritten paper must be filed before credit is given, one with the instructor and one with the chairman of the division.
+Qualified undergraduate students outline and spend a minimum of twenty-five clock hours per quarter hour on a problem.
+Two copies of a well-written paper must be filed before credit is given, one with the instructor and one with the chairman of the division.

 150a.
-INTRODUCTION TO STUDENT TEACHING IN THE ELEMEN-TARY SCHOOL.
+INTRODUCTION TO STUDENT TEACHING IN THE ELEMENTARY SCHOOL.
 Five hours credit.

-Prerequisites, Ed.
-25, 77, 78, 85, 105.
-Directed participation in a teaching situation two hours per day, five days per week, under the supervision of a master elementary teacher in the laboratory school.
+Prerequisites, E.P.G.
+20, 30, 40 and Ed.
+85, 105.
+Student engages in directed participation in a teaching situation two hours per day, five days per week, under the supervision of a master elementary teacher in the laboratory school and arranges for one additional conference hour.
 To be taken concurrently with Ed.
 214.

 150b.
-INTRODUCTION TO STUDENT TEACHING IN THE SECOND-ARY SCHOOL.
+INTRODUCTION TO STUDENT TEACHING IN THE SECONDARY SCHOOL.
 Two hours credit.

-Prerequisites, Ed.
-25, 77, 78, 85, 105, 216.
+Prerequisites, E.P.G.
+20, 30, 40 and Ed.
+85, 105, 216.
 Student is assigned to a specific class in his major or minor area under supervision in the laboratory school.
 He will meet with the class and the supervising teacher five days per week and arrange for one additional conference hour.
 To be taken concurrently with Ed.
 150c.